Unified Optimization of Source Weights and Transfer Quantities in Multi-Source Transfer Learning: An Asymptotic Framework: Abstract

 \section{Abstract}

-Transfer learning plays a vital role in improving model performance in data-scarce scenarios.
-However, naive uniform transfer from multiple source tasks may result in negative transfer, highlighting the need to properly balance the contributions of heterogeneous sources.
-Moreover, existing transfer learning methods typically focus on optimizing either the source weights or the amount of transferred samples, while largely neglecting the joint consideration of the other.
-In this work, we propose a theoretical framework, \textbf{U}nified \textbf{O}ptimization of \textbf{W}eights and \textbf{Q}uantities (UOWQ), which formulates multi-source transfer learning as a parameter estimation problem grounded in an asymptotic analysis of a Kullback–Leibler divergence–based generalization error measure.
-The proposed framework jointly determines the optimal source weights and optimal transfer quantities for each source task.
-Firstly, we prove that using all available source samples is always optimal once the weights are properly adjusted, and we provide a theoretical explanation for this phenomenon.
-Moreover, to determine the optimal transfer weights, our analysis yields closed-form solutions in the single-source setting and develops a convex optimization–based numerical procedure for the multi-source case.

-Building on the theoretical results, we further propose practical algorithms for both multi-source transfer learning and multi-task learning settings.
+In multi-source transfer learning, a key challenge lies in how to appropriately differentiate and utilize heterogeneous source tasks.
+However, existing multi-source methods typically focus on optimizing either the source weights or the amount of transferred samples, largely neglecting their joint consideration.
+In this work, we propose a theoretical framework, \textbf{U}nified \textbf{O}ptimization of \textbf{W}eights and \textbf{Q}uantities (UOWQ), that jointly determines the optimal source weights and transfer quantities for each source task.
+Specifically, the framework formulates multi-source transfer learning as a parameter estimation problem based on an asymptotic analysis of a Kullback--Leibler divergence--based generalization error measure, leading to two main theoretical findings: 1) using all available source samples is always optimal when the weights are properly adjusted; 2) the optimal source weights are characterized by a principled optimization problem whose structure explicitly incorporates the Fisher information, parameter discrepancy, parameter dimensionality, and transfer quantities.
+Building on the theoretical results, we further propose a practical algorithm for multi-source transfer learning, and extend it to multi-task learning settings where each task simultaneously serves as both a source and a target.
 Extensive experiments on real-world benchmarks, including DomainNet and Office-Home, demonstrate that \ourmethod{} consistently outperforms strong baselines.
 The results validate both the theoretical predictions and the practical effectiveness of our framework.